feathersjs/feathers/packages/generator-feathers-plugin/app/templates/static/.github/contributing.md

 Thank you for contributing to Feathers! :heart: :tada:

 This repo is the main core and where most issues are reported.
 Feathers embraces modularity and is broken up across many repos.
-To make this easier to manage we currently use [Zenhub](https://www.zenhub.com/) for issue triage and visibility.
-They have a free browser plugin you can install so that you can see what is in flight at any time, but of course you also always see current issues in Github.

 ## Report a bug